SamPaskewitz/statsrat/documentation/introduction.md

 ## Introduction

 ### Overview
 *statsrat* is a package for using mathematical learning models in psychology and neuroscience research.
-It provides a framework for implementing learning models, creating simulated versions of real-world learning experiments, running and analyzing simulations and fitting models to behavioral data.
-It is hoped that *statsrat* will make modeling easier for both beginners and experienced modelers.  *statsrat*'s common format for behavioral data, experimental designs and learning models will aid in reproducibility and communication.
+It provides a framework for implementing learning models, creating simulated versions of real-world learning experiments, running and analyzing simulations, and fitting models to behavioral data.
+It is hoped that *statsrat* will make modeling easier for both beginners and experienced modelers.  *statsrat*'s common format for behavioral data, experimental designs, and learning models will aid in reproducibility and communication.
 The package is designed to save time that would otherwise be spent on tedious programming and debugging.
 The *statsrat* user can construct learning models out of modular building blocks, implementing existing models or creating new ones with just a few lines of code.
-Instead of painstakingly implementing a simulated version of a real-world learning experiment, someone using *statrat* simply describes the experiment's structure is the same way as a table in research paper.  *statsrat* has an array of functions for plotting, model fitting, data import and simulation that remove the need for complicated custom scripts.
+Instead of painstakingly implementing a simulated version of a real-world learning experiment, someone using *statrat* simply describes the experiment's structure is the same way as a table in research paper.  *statsrat* has an array of functions for plotting, model fitting, data import, and simulation that remove the need for complicated custom scripts.
 In summary, *statsrat* aims to streamline modeling so that researchers can focus on science.

 ### Installation
 (Insert this later.)